Muhammad-Abubakar147/Open-Cv/01.Phase 1 in Open cv/Readme.md

 - How to load an image
 - How to display an image
 - How to save an image
+- How to find dimension of image in open cv
+- How to convert in grayscale image
 - Basic OpenCV image handling functions

 # Author